 Holding exhibits and sponsoring science-related events

 We also continued to sponsor the Japan Science and Technology Agency’s high-school chemistry tournament, which began in fiscal 2011.
-In fiscal 2016, 361 representative high school students from each of Japan’s prefectures competed in chemistry knowledge and skills.
-We presented the Asahi Kasei Award, recognizing the school that had the best teamwork, to Akita High School.
+In fiscal 2017, 361 representative high school students from each of Japan's 47 prefectures competed in chemistry knowledge and skills.
+We presented the Asahi Kasei Award, recognizing the school that had the best teamwork, to Asaka High School from Fukushima Prefecture.

 Miraikan corporate partnership